ameliabridges/Non-hierarchical_habitat_classification/README.md

 <img src="images/UoP_Logo.png" width="50%"/>

 The [repository](https://github.com/ameliabridges/Non-hierarchical_habitat_classification) is designed to be downloaded as a zip folder and for the scripts to be run sequentially (steps 1 to 3) in the same R Studio session.
 This document is *not* designed to provide a thorough background in the theory of non-hierarchical habitat classification, nor the variable selection process.
 For this, we recommend reading [Howell (2010)](https://www.sciencedirect.com/science/article/pii/S0079661123000599?via%3Dihub#bb0400) or the abovementioned McQuaid *et al.* (2023).

+The pipeline assumes a basic knowledge of R language.
+If you are unfamiliar with this, we recommend looking through the [Software Carpentry lesson “Introduction to R and RStudio”](https://swcarpentry.github.io/r-novice-gapminder/01-rstudio-intro.html) for help with set-up and getting started.

 Should you notice any issues with the code or have any questions, please contact Dr Amelia Bridges at the University of Plymouth [amelia.bridges@plymouth.ac.uk](amelia.bridges@plymouth.ac.uk).